Division of Parramatta: History

 Parramatta was created in 1900 and was one of the original 65 divisions contested at the first federal election.
 It is named for the locality of Parramatta.
 The name Parramatta has been sourced to an Aboriginal word for the area.
 The Darug people had lived in the area for many generations, and regarded the area as a food bowl, rich in food from the river and forests.
 They called the area Baramada or Burramatta ("Parramatta") which means "the place where the eels lie down".

 As originally created, it covered the outer northwestern suburbs of Sydney, though that city's dramatic growth made it an entirely urban seat after World War II.
 For most of the first seven decades after Federation, it included a large amount of conservative-leaning territory that usually swamped Parramatta itself, which has historically been a working-class area.
 As a result, the seat was held by the Liberals and their predecessors for all but one term from Federation until 1977.

-A redistribution ahead of the 1977 election split Parramatta almost in half.
-Most of the wealthier eastern half became the comfortably safe Liberal seat of Dundas.
-Most of the western half, including the bulk of the Parramatta LGA, became the core of a marginal Labor seat that retained the Parramatta name, as per Australian Electoral Commission guidelines that require the names of original Federation electorates to be preserved where possible.
+A redistribution ahead of the 1977 election split Parramatta into two.
+The majority of the wealthier eastern portion became the comfortably safe Liberal seat of Dundas.
+The smaller western portion, including the bulk of the Parramatta LGA, became the core of a marginal Labor seat that retained the Parramatta name, as per Australian Electoral Commission guidelines that require the names of original Federation electorates to be preserved where possible.
 However, the reconfigured Parramatta was anchored in traditionally pro-Labor territory in western Sydney.
 Parramatta's Liberal incumbent, Phillip Ruddock, opted to follow most of his base into Dundas, allowing his 1975 challenger, John Brown to become only the second Labor member ever to win Parramatta.